Best Men’s Ski Jackets of 2024/25

 There are, however, some downsides on the Sabre: that cozy flannel backer and the jacket’s bulk.
 The former can prove too warm for full-on tours, while the latter makes the jacket kind of awkward when some users try to pack it away for a day of skinning.

 Also, similar to many other heavy-duty 3-layer Gore-Tex jackets, it can sound crinkly.
 I found the fabric occasionally bubbles out with the zipper in the front when it’s zipped up.
-It’s not a very packable jacket for backcountry applications, but that’s the tradeoff of the jacket’s heavy-duty build quality
+It’s not a very packable jacket for backcountry applications, but that’s the tradeoff of the jacket’s heavy-duty build quality.

-The other thing you got to watch out for is the upper-arm pass pocket zipper.
+The other thing you need to watch out for is the upper-arm pass pocket zipper.
 It’s very close to the vent zipper; some people could potentially mistake the two and slip their pass into the wrong zipper, meaning the pass will be gone (I can’t imagine who would do such a thing...).

 Essentially, most of these drawbacks are natural side effects of the qualities that make this jacket a resort all-star.
 That’s why we still praise its all-around prowess.